YYFlutter/flutter-custom-dialog/README.md

 height|Dialog height|Adaptive component height
 duration|Dialog animation time|250 ms
 gravity|Where the dialog appears|center
-margin|The margin of a dialog|EdgeInsets.all(0.0)
+gravityAnimationEnable|The dialog appears with the default animation available|false margin|The margin of a dialog|EdgeInsets.all(0.0)
 barrierColor|Dialog barrierColor|30% of black
 backgroundColor|Dialog backgroundColor|white